dulli/deichwave/README.md

 ## The Original Vehicle

 Outfitted with main speakers between its wheel base, additional tweeters pointed at the front, a subwoofer at the back, underbody lights, an integrated foldable beer pong table and built-in bar counters, you almost forget that the **BBYCR**'s main purpose is to make sure that you don't run out of drinks on your tour.
-All of this is controlled by a `Rasbperry Pi` in one of it's two trunks, which is also connected to two side-panels that houses multiple buttons, rotary encoders and kill-switches allowing the participants of the tour to access the entertainment functions at any time.
+All of this is controlled by a `Rasbperry Pi` in one of it's two trunks, which is also connected to two side-panels that houses multiple buttons, rotary encoders and switches allowing the participants of the tour to access the entertainment functions at any time.

 ![BBYCR Photo at Night](docs/photos/bbycr-at-night.png)